soufianerafik/soufianerafik/README.md

 - **Databases:** PostgreSQL, MongoDB, Redis, SQL Server, MySQL
 - **DevOps & Infrastructure:** Kubernetes, Helm, Flux, Docker, Linux, GitHub Actions

-With a solid background in **object-oriented & functional programming**, **API development**, and **relational databases**, I thrive in building scalable, accessible and maintainable systems that just work.
+I enjoy designing clean, scalable systems and writing maintainable code that teams can trust and build on.

 ## 🌱 My Journey
-Before diving into tech full-time, I worked in **restaurants, coffee shops, retail, and tech**, where I discovered how software can drive business success.
-These experiences also helped me develop strong **communication** and **business skills**—traits I carry with me into every project I build today.
+Before entering tech full-time, I worked in restaurants, retail, coffee shops, and support roles — experiences that shaped how I think about **people**, **products**, and how software can drive business success.
+They also gave me strong **communication and business skills** — traits I carry with me into every project I build today.

 ## 🎵 Beyond Code
-When I’m not coding, I enjoy:
+When I’m not building software, I’m usually:
-- 📸 Photography
-- 🎶 Collecting records & making music
+- 🎶 Making music or digging through vinyl crates

-These hobbies spark my creativity and fuel new perspectives on my technical work.

----

-If you have a project idea or are looking to collaborate, **feel free to reach out!** Let's build something amazing together. ✌🏼
+- 📸 Shooting/Editing photos

+These creative outlets help me stay curious and recharge.

+## 🤝 Let’s Connect

+Have a project in mind?
+Just want to chat about dev tools, music, or systems design?
+**Reach out — I'm always open to connecting.**

-## 🌎 I'm also on
+## 🌎 Find Me On

 <a href="https://medium.com/@soufianerafik" title="Follow me on Medium">
   <img